tsekitsi/cmd-l-hotkey-modifier-chrome-extension/README.md

-# Fresh Chrome Extension boilerplate (Manifest V3)

-## Purpose
+# Notion: copy URL with the "cmd+L" shortcut on Google Chrome

-This extension can be used as a boilerplate for creating new extensions for Chrome based browsers, like Google Chrome.
+This extension injects custom functionality (copy URL) on the "cmd+L" shortcut when in https://www.notion.so/* pages, on Chrome based browsers, like Google Chrome.

-## What it does

-When installed it will write something to DevTools console (F12) at the three most common events: before page load, after page load and when the user clicks the extension button on browser top bar.